HKUST-KnowComp/FMG/README.md

     pages={635--644},
     year={2017}
     }
-Note that for convenience, the *yelp-50k* and *amazon-50k* are released in this project.
-Other versions of datasets are provided by email request.
+Note that for convenience, we released related datasets: *yelp-200k*, *amazon-200k*, *yelp-50k* and *amazon-50k*.
+Any problems, you can create an issue.

 ## Instructions